KeenanBrab/ImageRepo/README.md

 # ImageRepo

 Hey Shopify team, I built an asp.net web application with a image repo built in to store and retrieve images from a mongoDB cluster.
+Tests are included in ImageRepoTests folder.
 Clone the repo and follow the steps below to run: